 And what else do you put in your luggage for a trip to Southeast Asia or tropical islands?
 As little as possible! 😎 🌴 In the course of my travels in Asia, I have learned to take only the essentials with me.
 I've made a short checklist below.

-Go for summer clothes!
-My usual destinations share the same climate: hot and humid.
-No need to bother: if I'm missing something, I buy it on the spot (besides, it's much cheaper than in France).
-No need to worry about buying flip-flops, tee-shirts or sarongs in Asia!
+Long live summer clothes!
+My usual destinations enjoy the same climate: hot and humid.
+No need to bother: if I'm missing something, I buy it on the spot (plus, it's much cheaper than in France).
+No problem to get flip-flops, tee-shirts or sarongs in Asia!

 two t-shirts covering the shoulders and several fine tunics with long sleeves.
 Both to respect certain places and situations (cities, Muslim countries, temples) and as protection against mosquitoes at night.
 Preferably things easy to wash and match with any stocking.